-There’s still a huge spectrum of games available, from classic board games and card games, to online versions of tried-and-true drinking games we all remember from our college days.
+There’s still a huge spectrum of drinking games online available, from classic board games and card games, to online versions of tried-and-true drinking games we all remember from our college days.
 One of the best places to start will be platforms set up for just such a purpose.
-Houseparty, for instance, has a handful of free games built into its video chatting app.

 Jackbox Games has a huge collection of games, though these are for purchase, with “party packs” costing from about $10 to $20.
 There’s a wide range of other platforms, such as Board Game Arena, which touts 175 games, and Tabletopia, with over 900 board games, including a limited free membership and more expansive premium options.
 Tabletop Simulator is a paid system with rich graphics and animation, taking board games to the online screen.
-DrinkVirtually.com, meanwhile, is focused on your old-school drinking games, with over half a dozen options ready to go for your next virtual hangout.
+DrinkVirtually.com, meanwhile, is focused on your old-school drinking games, with over half a dozen options ready to go for your next hangout, virtual or in person.

-Here’s a sampling of some of our favorite online drinking games you’ll be eager to play with friends, even in post-pandemic times.
+Here’s a sampling of some of our favorite online drinking games you’ll be eager to play with a large group or just a few friends.

 Few things are more of a bummer than having to admit to your foe, “you sunk my battleship!”
 It’s a terrible psychological wound from a favorite childhood game, and it can be easily adapted to a drinking game by sipping whenever your opponent has a hit, and chugging or finishing a drink when a ship is sunk.
 There are simple, stripped-down versions of online Battleship available for free, as well as options available from aforementioned platforms such as Board Game Arena.